 After serving as chairman of AIESEC Belgium for a year, he started his career at KPMG in auditing.
 Drawing on the experience acquired from working with different customers in construction, he joined the Hamon Group in 1993, where he occupied different positions in finance, such as financial manager of Hamon Thermal & Engineering, and was responsible for consolidation and management control of the group.
 He participated in the preparation of the listing of Hamon on the Brussels stock exchange and worked as Financial Manager of Hamon-Lummus, a joint venture between the Man Group and the ABB Lummus Group.
 In 2003, he joined CRH, an Irish group active in cement production, and became financial director of the subgroup Plakabeton.
 His main role was to integrate a booming family-owned company in an international group.
 In September 2005, he joined SPIE Belgium as Financial Director, where he supervises the accounts department, cashflow management, budget control and management, credit control, and the legal department.

 Born in 1978, he holds a degree in industrial engineering in electromechanics from the KU Leuven - Campus De Nayer in St Katelijne Waver.

 His career started in 2001 at GTI Infra in Zaventem, where he started as an Assistant Project Manager in the weak power and automation department.
 After the takeover of the GTI group by Fabricom, he grows into Senior Project Manager in the Rail department.
 After 13 years at Fabricom (now Engie), he opts to take the step to SPIE as Department Manager Infrastructure for the Flanders region.
 Three years later he is promoted to Business Unit Manager at Infrastructure.
-In 2020 he will take the lead as director of the new Infrastructure & Services division.
+In 2020 he will take the lead as director of the Infrastructure division.